singlun/feedreader/README.md

         In the above snipplet we pass the `'done()'` funtion as a callback to the `'loadFeed()'` method.
 The `'loadFeed()'` method will execute the `'done()'` function.
 The `'loadFeed()'` will not complete until its `'done()'` is called from the `'describe'` spec.

             `it('method LoadFeed() is called and completes its work', function(done) {
+                const feedEntries = document.querySelectorAll('.feed .entry');
+                expect(feedEntries.length).toBeGreaterThan(0);
                 done();
-                expect(entriesLen).toBeGreaterThan(0);
             });`

-        As you can see, inorder to check the `'loadFeed()'` method successfully completed it's tasks, we can check the vairable `'entriesLen'`.
+        As you can see, inorder to check the `'loadFeed()'` method successfully completed it's tasks, we can check the vairable `'feedEntries'`.
 This variable stores the total number of feeds that retrieved from the RSSFeed results.
 The variable must be greater than 0 inorder to pass the test.

 4. The fourth part we will test `'New Feed Selection'`.
 This part we will write a test that ensures when a new feed is loaded by the `'loadFeed()'` function the content will actually changes.